 - Do I have the right tools to tap the data sources?

 - Do I have the staff to use the tools?

 Highlight open questions, critical assumptions, or potential weak spots with white cards and define tasks to answer these questions, test assumptions, and examine weaknesses.
 If necessary, rework your data strategy if, for example, a critical assumption has proven to be wrong.

-Finally, you can integrate the building blocks of your data strategy into your Business Model Canvas.
-If you have identified more than one processing opportunity, use the template Analytics Maturity, to compare and prioritize them.
+Finally, you can integrate the building blocks of your data strategy into your Business Model / Case.
+If you have identified more than one utilization opportunity, use the template Analytics Maturity, to compare and prioritize them.